Benvenuti! Our language program is characterized by communication in a fun and relaxed environment and students' active participation.

 Goal: to give students the tools to talk in detail about environment; music, art and theatre.

-Grammar: subjunctive mood; present and past subjunctive of irregular verbs; conjunctions and subjunctive; subjunctive imperfetto and pluperfect; how to use all the subjunctive tenses in complex sentences.
+Grammar: remote past, verbs and verbal expressions with infinitive, subjunctive mood; present and past subjunctive of irregular verbs; conjunctions and subjunctive; subjunctive imperfetto and pluperfect; how to use all the subjunctive tenses in complex sentences.

 Italian culture - art, cuisine, cinema, lifestyles, music, fashion, etc– is the starting point for a number of conversations and discussions that will help students to both enrich their knowledge of Italy and build a larger vocabulary.
 Includes practical usage and review of the grammar previously studied.